bubdm/WPF-Extensions-1/Readme.md

-# WPF Toolkit
+# WPF Extensions

-This WPF Toolkit is a collection of some useful controls and other features.
+This WPF Extensions are a collection of some useful controls and other features.
 Fell free to contribute by adding new features, fixing bugs, writing documentations or just open an issue for a bug or add a feature idea.